The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 Table of Contents Show

 The best time for you to propagate your Hoya plant is during the Summer or Spring season because, during this period, they are actively growing.

 Propagating your Hoya plant during this time is best as it will grow its root quickly despite being newly propagated.

 Because this plant is dormant and primarily hibernates throughout the winter, it may die before it can grow roots if you try to propagate it then.

 There are multiple ways you can choose to propagate your Hoya plant.

-However, I would suggest that you go for the stem cutting method as it is very time efficient and easy to do.
+However, I suggest you go for the stem-cutting method as it is very time efficient and easy to do.